Best Way to Start a Midwifery Business

-How we set our goals has everything to do with whether or not we achieve them.
-Desmond Tutu once wisely said that “there is only one way to eat an elephant: a bite at a time.”
+Desmond Tutu once wisely said “There is only one way to eat an elephant: a bite at a time.”
 What he meant by this is that everything in life that seems daunting, overwhelming, and even impossible can be accomplished gradually by taking on just a little at a time.

 But in order to tap into our limitless potential, we have to know what it is we want to accomplish.
 Setting goals is an important practice for creating a meaningful, satisfying, successful life.
 And while the practice of goalsetting, in general, is important, there are certain ways to set goals that further increase the likelihood of success.
 A particularly powerful method of goal-setting uses the clever acronym SMART to guide the process of turning big dreams into reality.
 Once you’ve come up with a goal, check to be sure it meets the following criteria: